adobe/commerce-cif-magento/customer-deployment/README.md

 ```
 {
-    "MAGENTO_SCHEMA": "https",                                // (mandatory) always use "https" expect for development or testing purposes
+    "MAGENTO_SCHEMA": "https",                                // (mandatory) always use "https" except for development or testing purposes
     "MAGENTO_HOST": "your-magento-server-without-slash",      // (mandatory) the fully qualified domain name of the Magento server
     "MAGENTO_API_VERSION": "V1",                              // (optional)  the version of the Magento REST API, "V1" by default
     "MAGENTO_MEDIA_PATH": "media/catalog/product",            // (mandatory) the path used to access images on the Magento instance